-The iconic India Gate in Lutyen's Delhi was constructed in 1931 by erstwhile British empire to commemorate the Martyrs of India during World War I as well as Third Anglo-Afghan War.
+The iconic India Gate in Lutyen's Delhi was constructed in 1931 by erstwhile British empire to commemorate the Battle Casualty (Fatal) of India during World War I as well as Third Anglo-Afghan War.
 It stands tall as a must visit monument for visitors in New Delhi.
 Out of over 83,000 Indians who laid down their lives, India Gate bears 13,516 names, etched all over the monument.

 - Amar Jawan

 - Post Independence

 Era Battle Casualties

 - Process of

 An inverted bayonet with a helmet structure along with AJJ was installed over night under the Arch of India Gate in January 1972 to commemorate India's victory in India - Pakistan War 1971 and as Nation's tribute to our brave soldiers who laid down their lives.
 Wreaths have been laid at AJJ ever since by dignitaries at various occasions, including by foreign dignitaries.

 Post India's independence on 15th August 1947, our country has been involved in many conflicts of different magnitudes and participated in innumerable operations both inland and overseas.
 Our country continues to engage in counter-terrorism operations and proxy war from across the front resulting in number of battle casualties.
 While a number of area/battle specific memorials are built across the country, but no memorial existed that was all - encompassing.